peterse/peterse.github.io/docs/_posts/2023-06-06-Early-bird-gets-the-worm.md

 [^3]: For example, the kind of person who times their submission for a second after the cutoff time might be a generally ambitious or dedicated researcher.
 Or an early-bird submission might be a way an author signals confidence in a particular manuscript, though this seems unlikely given the analysis.

-[^4]: I am unaware of any replication of Ginsparg's research for specifically the quant-ph category.
-I am interested to find out if the pattern holds.
+[^4]: I am unaware of any replication of Ginsparg's research for specifically the quant-ph category. <s>I am interested to find out if the pattern holds </s> So I replicated it myself [here](https://peterse.github.io/2024/04/02/Survival-of-the-firstest.html).

 [^5]: I actually tried to submit a [preprint](https://arxiv.org/abs/2209.05523) right at the cutoff recently but I was about 8 minutes late :(